LiaScript/LiaScript-Exporter/README.md

 WEB settings:

+--web-iframe               Use an iframed version to hide the course URL.
---web-indexeddb            This will allow to store data within the browser using indexeddb.
+--web-indexeddb            This will allow to store data within the browser using indexeddb, you can optionally pass a unique key (by default one is generated randomly).
 --web-zip                  By default the result is not zipped, you can change this with this parameter.

 PDF settings: